 1.)
 An acknowledgement that the institution signed and returned to the Department the Certification and Agreement and the assurance that the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

-Mitchell Technical Institute intends to use no less than 50% of the funds received to provide Emergency Financial Aid grants to students.
+Mitchell Technical College intends to use no less than 50% of the funds received to provide Emergency Financial Aid grants to students.

 2.)
 The total amount of funds that the institution will receive or has received from the Department pursuant to the institution’s Certification and Agreement [for] Emergency Financial Aid Grants to Students.